Resource Management in Heterogeneous Computing

 Efficient Training and Deployment of Machine Learning on Distributed and Parallel Systems

-We study how to improve performance and energy efficiency of machine learning workloads (including training and inference), how to make machine learning approachable by regular users (personalized machine learning), and how to make machine learning robust and secure.
+We study how to improve performance and energy efficiency of machine learning workloads (including training and inference), and how to make machine learning approachable by regular users (personalized machine learning).

-- Performance optimization and modeling for machine learning training
+- Performance optimization and modeling for large-scale machine learning training

 - [IPDPS’19] Jiawen Liu, Dong Li, Gokcen Kestor, and Jeffrey Vetter.
 Runtime Concurrency Control and Operation Scheduling for High Performance Neural Network Training.
 In 33rd IEEE International Parallel and Distributed Processing Symposium.

 - [ICPADS’19] Jie Liu, Jiawen Liu, Zhen Xie, and Dong Li.
 Performance Analysis and Characterization of Training Deep Learning Models on Mobile Devices.
 In 25th IEEE International Conference on Parallel andDistributed Systems.

 - [MICRO’18] Jiawen Liu, Hengyu Zhao, Matheus Ogleari, Dong Li, and Jishen Zhao.
 Processing-in-Memory for Energy-efficient Neural Network Training: A Heterogeneous Approach.
 In 51s IEEE/ACM International Symposium on Microarchitecture.

 We study how to enhance the usability of machine learning models on scientific HPC applications.